 In this article, I will break down 5 qualities of embodied leadership that can help you respond effectively to what we’re facing in the world.
 These 5 essentials have been lacking in leadership in the past, and I believe are behind some of the biggest failures of our system.

 There are fear, anxiety, and questions in the minds and hearts of most people on the planet right now.
 As a modern society, this crisis is something we have never seen before and it all comes down to how we respond, rather than how we react.

 Thrive Global conducted a national study of over 5,000 U.S. employees.
 Their findings showed that 80% of Americans feel helpless and as though things are out of their control.
 Even more, 85% wish their employer would do more to help them adapt and manage.

 The employer is the closest figure to a leader many people have, it’s the reference point to ensure survival, although it has the potential to be so much more.
-This global epidemic is bringing forth the opportunities to build new models of leadership, relationship, work, and consumerism.
+This global epidemic is bringing forth opportunities to build new models of leadership, relationships, work, and consumerism.

 This is where leadership comes in.
 People are looking around asking themselves, who is going to bring light to this darkness?
 Who can bring clarity to the chaos we’re all feeling?

 At a time where governments and news channels are carrying hard news and restrictive rules, a new way of leadership in which we are embodied, centered, calm and compassionate could be the medicine many are needing.